EU Journeys

 with a child, or behave in a manner that could be misconstrued as such.
 This

-• Do not spend time alone with a child out of public view, except if
+includes inappropriate gestures, language, or physical contact. • Do not spend time alone with a child out of public view, except if

 absolutely necessary for the child’s welfare (and with consent and